Government Vehicles - Agency Assigned Vehicles

 What happens when my vehicle arrives?

 The Fleet Maintenance team performs "prep" services for your vehicle that are covered under your monthly administrative fee.
-These "prep" services include installing new license plates, purchasing and affixing NIH property decals, performing inspections and a test drive to ensure your vehicle’s operation and safety.
-At the completion of the "prep" services, the Fleet team will contact you to arrange vehicle pick up or delivery.
+These "prep" services include installing license plates, purchasing and affixing NIH property decals, installing the GPS telematics and EZ Pass transponders, coding and issuing the “Pro-Kee” fuel key, making and maintaining duplicate vehicle keys/fobs, placing operator guide, accident forms and registration packet in the glovebox and performing inspections and a test drive to ensure your vehicle’s operation and safety.
+Once new vehicle records have been created in all of the required automated systems, the Fleet team will contact you to arrange vehicle pick up.

 How should I track my vehicle’s usage?